Brazil government to tax income from financial investments obtained abroad

 Leftist Lula's economic team has emphasized that the government will seek to balance public accounts by taxing those who should but are not paying taxes.
 However, Sunday's measure was not disclosed in official government channels.

-The government recently presented to ensure the sustainability of public accounts, but the success of the framework depends on increasing revenues, which is uncertain.
+The government recently presented to ensure the sustainability of public accounts, but success of the framework depends on increasing revenue, which is uncertain.

 ($1 = 4.9867 reais)